This guest piece was written by Heidi Olson, RN, MSN, CPN, SANE-P, an expert witness and child victim advocate. 4-minute read.

 I constantly see these themes play out with many teenagers that I encounter in the hospital.
 As I talk with kids who are victims of sexual assault, the way pornography has played a role in their trauma is undeniable.

 For many teenage girls who have been assaulted by peers, the narrative they learned from porn is that they don’t have a voice.
-It didn’t matter if the victim did not consent, verbally said “no,” or asked her assailant to stop, the boys always continue the assault without pause or recognition that they are hurting someone.
+It didn’t matter if the victim did not consent, verbally said “no,” or asked her assailant to stop; the boys always continued the assault without pause or recognition that they were hurting someone.

 For boys, the same message is loud and clear.
 Do whatever you feel like doing.
 Girls enjoy the violence.
 How will they ever be able to have healthy sex lives if that’s the message they are receiving?